Rarriwuy Hick: Early life and education

+Career

-Acting career
+Acting

-Hick starred in two episodes of the television series Redfern Now (2012–2013), and as ongoing character of Ruby Mitchell in Wentworth making her first appearance for series 6, Hick would reprise the role of Ruby Mitchell when the show was renewed for its eighth and final season.'
+Hick starred in two episodes of the television series Redfern Now (2012–2013), and as ongoing character of Ruby Mitchell in Wentworth making her first appearance for season 6, Hick would reprise the role of Ruby Mitchell when the show was renewed for its eighth and final season.

 In 2022 she played the lead role as detective Toni Alma, returning to her home town in Central Australia after living most of her life away from it, in the television miniseries True Colours.
 One reviewer called her performance "career-best".

 In 2023, Hick appeared in Home and Away in the role of Elandra Hudson.
-Hick also appeared in SBS drama Erotic Stories.'
+Hick also appeared in SBS drama Erotic Stories.

 In 2024, Hick was named as part of the cast for upcoming feature film Kangaroo.
 On 21 November 2024, Hick was named as part of the cast for the second season of the ABC drama Mystery Road: Origin.